ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_considerations.md

 - Access instance management endpoints by using the [{{site.data.keyword.cloud_notm}} VPN](/docs/iaas-vpn?topic=iaas-vpn-getting-started) or your [{{site.data.keyword.cloud_notm}} Direct Link connection](https://www.ibm.com/cloud/direct-link).
 - Devise a strategy for public network connectivity from within your instance.
 Your options include the sample customer VMware NSX Edge™ Services Gateway (ESG), gateway appliances such as Vyatta and FortiGate, and proxy servers deployed in the {{site.data.keyword.cloud_notm}} network or on your own network accessed through Direct Link.
 - Plan whether to deploy your workload on {{site.data.keyword.cloud_notm}} VLANs with [{{site.data.keyword.cloud_notm}} portable IP addresses](/docs/subnets?topic=subnets-getting-started) or [on NSX-T logical switches using your own IP addresses](/docs/vmwaresolutions?topic=vmwaresolutions-nsx-t-design).
 When you use NSX software-defined networking (SDN), it gives you the greatest flexibility to manage and secure your workload network in the {{site.data.keyword.cloud_notm}}.
-- Use NSX ESGs, [IBM Cloud Vyatta](https://cloud.ibm.com/catalog/infrastructure/virtual-router-appliance), and Direct Link peering to plan for connectivity to workloads (Network Address Translation, Virtual Private Network, routing).
+- Use NSX ESGs, [{{site.data.keyword.cloud_notm}} Vyatta](https://cloud.ibm.com/catalog/infrastructure/virtual-router-appliance), and Direct Link peering to plan for connectivity to workloads (Network Address Translation, Virtual Private Network, routing).
 - If you implement Cross-vCenter NSX, ensure that your local segment ID ranges are not overlapping before you deploy any local workloads.

 ## Security planning and hardening